-- housing arrangements.
-The appropriateness of a dwelling unit is measured by the number of bedrooms required by the resident. - 8.
-COVID-19 In the year 2020, the world was affected by a global pandemic that impacted local, regional, national, and international markets and economies.
+- 8. COVID-19 In the year 2020, the world was affected by a global pandemic that impacted local, regional, national, and international markets and economies.
 While some business sectors have suffered greatly, others have seen growth.
 There have also been changes in in-migration, as people living in larger cities have sold their homes in high market locations, to move to smaller communities or to move to make their seasonal dwelling a permanent residence.
 These people may be retired or will continue to work from home.
 They add to the local economy, but have impacted the housing prices, affecting affordability and potentially forcing existing low-income residents out of the community.
 The 2021 Federal Census tracks mobility and it clearly demonstrates that much of the growth in the region was gained from intraprovincial migration.
-However, the full impacts are not quantifiable, and it cannot be predicted if people will move back to urban areas now that COVID-19 restrictions have ended.
+However, the full impacts are not quantifiable, and it cannot be predicted if people will move back to urban areas now that COVID-19 restrictions have ended. - 9.
+HART Calculations The HART calculations were based on the regional projections.
+This has caused a high projection for the Electoral Areas as the inclusion of the City of Powell River skews the projections due to a higher growth rate.
+This inflates the housing needs projected for Electoral Areas A to D and must be considered when tracking the new housing units.

-2.4 Community Input
+1.4 Community Input